exercism/go/exercises/concept/booking-up-for-beauty/.docs/hints.md

 ## 1. Parse appointment date

 - There is a [method][time.parse] for parsing a `string` into a `Time`.
+- Additional information for formatting parts of a date are in the [time format source][time.format.source]

 ## 2. Check if an appointment has already passed